toddmotto/angularjs-styleguide/README.md

   - This aids with readability and reduces the volume of code "wrapped" inside the Angular framework

-  - **IIFE scoping**: To avoid polluting the global scope with our function declarations which get passed into Angular, ensure build tasks wrap the concatenated files inside an IIFE
+  - **IIFE scoping**: To avoid polluting the global scope with our function declarations that get passed into Angular, ensure build tasks wrap the concatenated files inside an IIFE

     ```javascript
     (function () {